How I creatively tackled the long AI response latency

 How do we communicate the loading process to users

-• Focus on the value: The messages should communicate clearly that we're working on generating a personalized, high-quality solution that’s worth the wait.
+The messages should communicate clearly that we're working on generating a personalized, high-quality solution that’s worth the wait.

-• Dynamic messages: The messages should update periodically to show progress and set the right tone throughout the waiting process.
+The messages should update periodically to show progress and set the right tone throughout the waiting process.

-Design iteration
+Design Iteration

 It's all about the perception of the wait

 The loader is a great way to keep users engaged by providing a sense of control and transparency.
 Ideally, it should show how much time is left for the loading process.
-However, in my case, an estimated loading time was unavailable, and I almost abandoned the idea of adding a loader.
+However, in our case, an estimated loading time was unavailable, and I almost abandoned the idea of adding a loader.

 While drawing inspiration from other products and brainstorming with engineers, I realized that the actual loading time isn’t as important as the perceived loading time.
 If the design can make users feel that the wait is shorter, then it’s a success.